pluralsight/guides/draft/microsoft-net/building-a-wpf-media-player-using-naudio/article.md

     }
 }
 ```
+##### Adding Files to Playlist

-We can now exit our application without any issues.
-Lets move on to creating our playlist by adding a single file.
+Now, let's move on to creating our playlist by adding a single file.
 However we do not want to modify our playlist while a clip is running.
 So we need a flag to see if we are playing a clip.
 We must add another field and modify the constructor for this.
 ```cs
 private enum PlaybackState
 {